pietervdvn/MapComplete/Docs/Layers/playground.md

   - _This option cannot be chosen as answer_
   - *The surface is <b>paved</b>*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:surface' target='_blank'>surface</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:surface%3Dpaved' target='_blank'>paved</a>
   - _This option cannot be chosen as answer_
+  - *The surface is tartan - a synthetic, springy surface typically seen on athletic pistes*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:surface' target='_blank'>surface</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:surface%3Dtartan' target='_blank'>tartan</a>
+  - *The surface is made from rubber, such as rubber tiles, rubber mulch or a big rubber area*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:surface' target='_blank'>surface</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:surface%3Drubber' target='_blank'>rubber</a>